Modern Slavery Statement 2019

 - Anti-slavery and human trafficking obligations are included as part of our standard raw material and packaging supplier contractual documents.

-- Operate a formal supplier approval process across our packaging, raw materials and warehousing supplier base which incorporates:
+- Operating a formal supplier approval process across our packaging, raw materials and warehousing supplier base which incorporates:

-- monitoring SEDEX membership status of new suppliers,
+- monitoring SEDEX membership status of our suppliers;

 - understanding the ethical policy status of our suppliers; and

-- as part of the continual review of our supplier approval process, SEDEX membership will now become an essential requirement for all existing and new packaging and raw materials suppliers
+- as part of the continual review of our supplier approval process, SEDEX membership has become an essential requirement for all existing and new packaging and raw materials suppliers.

 Training and Awareness

-We provide training regarding slavery and human trafficking for senior management and all members of our Supply Chain, Procurement and HR Teams, to ensure they understand the risk and provide guidance on how to report and manage any concerns.
+We provide training regarding slavery and human trafficking for senior management and all members of our Supply Chain, Procurement and HR Teams to ensure they understand the risk and provide guidance on how to report and manage any concerns.
+Our Modern Slavery and Human Trafficking Policy is published on our employee intranet and we will ensure continuing employee awareness through appropriate communications.
 We support the Stronger Together UK initiative and ensure appropriate representation at relevant workshops.
-We intend to provide awareness training for all our employees.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes slavery and human trafficking statement for the financial year ending 31 December 2017 of: (i) Highland Spring Limited; and (ii) Speyside Glenlivet (HSL) Company Limited (a wholly owned subsidiary of Highland Spring Limited).
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the financial year ending 31 December 2019 of: (i) Highland Spring Limited; and (ii) Speyside Glenlivet (HSL) Company Limited (a wholly owned subsidiary of Highland Spring Limited).